 In an attempt to slow escalating health care costs in the 1970s and ’80s, moral healthism was a convenient way for politicians — at least symbolically — to shift the burden of responsibility for health onto individual citizens.
 It remains a popular position among politicians who would like to blame high health care costs on those who allegedly eat too much.
 In addition to serving political interests, moral healthism is used by vendors of health-related goods and services to motivate consumers to make purchases (gym memberships, organic food, diagnostic screening).

-When healthism refers to a superior moral attitude, it’s meant to be pejorative and disparaging.
+When healthism refers to a superior moral attitude, the term is meant to be pejorative and disparaging.
 People who take pride in the nutritional correctness of what they eat, the size of their muscles, or the absence of any flesh that’s not firm may be examples of healthism in action, but those individuals would not use that term to describe their behavior.
 At most they might admit to being health and/or body conscious.

 Another quality of healthism is anxious preoccupation with health.
 If we believe we’re personally responsible for our health, it follows that we should worry about whether our behavior is sufficiently health promoting.
 This attitude is a favorite of pharmaceutical companies (“ask your doctor”) and the food industry (“heart healthy”).
 It’s also a natural by-product of medicine’s increasing emphasis, since the 1950s, on risk factors for disease.